 All vulnerabilities in the SCA report relating to Eclipse (IRI Workbench) are false positives.
-They all mention older versions of Eclipse, but the Eclipse version IRI Workbench uses is 4.28/06 -2023.
+They all mention older versions of Eclipse than the actual version of Eclipse which IRI Workbench uses is 4.28/06 -2023.
 Several other vulnerabilities in the report are also false positives based on the descriptions of the vulnerabilities (the version of the dependency actually used is greater than the version of the dependency the vulnerability exists in).